baibhavphukan/BounceGame/README.md

 # BounceGame
 Created a bounce game, existing of a paddle and a ball.
 Player loses when ball hits the ground.
-Created using Python Canvas module and Tkinter.
+Made use of Python Canvas module and Tkinter.